-Communities in Serenje have demonstrated that it is possible to bring about dramatic and longlasting changes in maternal health-seeking behaviour with the right support and with effective community systems.
-For instance, facility deliveries in Serenje increased by 53% (from 37% to 90%) over the period 2014-2016 when the Comic Relief-funded More Mobilising Access to Maternal Health Services in Zambia programme (MORE MAMaZ) was working in the district.
+Some communities have demonstrated that it is possible to bring about dramatic and long-lasting changes in maternal health-seeking behaviour with the right support and with effective community systems.
+For instance, skilled birth attendance rates increased by 32% in Serenje, Chitambo, Mkushi, Chama and Mongu districts over the period 2014-2016 when the Comic Relief-funded More Mobilising Access to Maternal Health Services in Zambia programme (MORE MAMaZ) was operational.

-The MAMaZ Against Malaria training aims to replicate the dramatic changes seen in maternal health-seeking behaviour in the child health sphere.
+The MAMaZ@Scale training aims to replicate the dramatic changes seen in maternal health-seeking behaviour in the child health sphere.